-Management is not an exact science and all too often we are forced to make decisions without all of the facts.
-Even though we have incomplete data it is always preferable to be decisive.
+That is just life and even though we have incomplete data it is always preferable to be decisive.
 The worst that can happen is that the decision proves to be wrong and a “course correction” is required.
 That is far preferable to never making a decision … because that way nothing ever happens!

 “Facts do not cease to exist because they are ignored.”
 Aldous Huxley

-The problem comes when managers make decisions that are unfairly influenced, in most cases by what I will call “non facts’.
+It is a problem when leaders make decisions that are unfairly influenced, in most cases by what I will call “non facts’.

 Some examples might be:

 - Other people’s opinions or “agendas”;

 - Perceived facts such as “there were a lot of times …”; or he was “always doing …”; and

 - Misunderstood situations, where the whole facts were not discovered.

 It is critical that leaders ensure they are using actual FACTS.